enckse/naaman/README.md

 ### Query

-to query the install packages
+to query the installed packages
 ```
 naaman -Q
 ```